Ancestry/FaceCrop/README.md

 # CGImage-FaceCrop
-### Utilizing Apple's Vision Framework to center faces in CGImage.
+### Utilizing Apple's Vision Framework to detect and center faces in CGImage.